Sandworts & Allies

 Mossy Sandwort Arenaria balearica

 Introduced as a garden plant from western Mediterranean islands.
-Grown as a rockery plant and formerly reported as established on walls in NE Norfolk, where it may still grow.
+Grown as a rockery plant and recorded from Norfolk and Suffolk as an escpae from cultivation.
 Flowers May to August.
 A creeping species with stems that root at the nodes to create spreading mats of vegetation.
 Flowers carried on long stalks, well above the leaves.

 Mossy Sandwort Mossy Sandwort